beameio/beame-insta-ssl/README.md

 ## Who is beame-insta-ssl for?

-Web developers, web designers, anyone whose work prouct is displayed in a browser.
+Web developers, web designers, anyone whose work product is displayed in a browser.

 ## How much does it cost?